Translations

 That document includes the following map, “Subregions in Appalachia,” which denotes the five subregions of Appalachia.

-Subregions in Appalachia,” in “About the Appalachian Region,” on Appalachian Regional Commission (ARC).
-ARC Web and Privacy Policy, Copyright Information: “the country, state, and regional maps on this website, which were created by ARC employees, are in the public domain and may be used without permission.”
+Subregions in Appalachia” in “About the Appalachian Region,” Appalachian Regional Commission (ARC).
+ARC Web and Privacy Policy.
+Copyright information: “The country, state, and regional maps on this website, which were created by ARC employees, are in the public domain and may be used without permission.”

-Folks -- in the Appalachian Yankee states of Maryland, New York, Ohio, and Pennsylvania -- often pronounce “Appalachian” with the soft sound, unlike we do, here in northeast Tennessee.
-That's their right.
-It's still a fairly free country -- at least for now.
-This article does not critique how they say the word.
+Folks from the northern Appalachian (Yankee) states of Maryland, New York, Ohio, and Pennsylvania often pronounce “Appalachian” with a soft sound.
+That is unlike how we pronounce it in northeast Tennessee.
+Up there, they have the right to pronounce it their way.
+It is still a fairly free country, at least for now.
+This article does not critique how northern Appalachians say the word.
 It does, however, critique Appalachian Yankees, when they try to impose their pronunciation on us here!
-Y'all up north say it how you choose.
-Honor how we, down here, choose to say it -- even if we visit or move up there!
+Y'all up north, say it how you choose.
+Honor how we, down here, decide to say it, even if we visit or move up there!

 Previous Articles

-This website has made two previous attempts to educate, on how to pronounce “Appalachian.”
-In fact, the very first article that I published is titled “How to Pronounce 'Appalachian' (published 3/6/2006; inaugural article).”
-That article, of over 17 years ago, still draws views, almost daily.
-It's still the most viewed article, on this website, with over 12,540 views, as of 9/12/2023.
-It has garnered 35 comments, so far.
-I wrote the article, with my sarcastic tongue placed firmly in my cheek.
+This website has made two previous attempts to educate on how to pronounce “Appalachian.”
+In fact, the very first article is titled “How to Pronounce 'Appalachian' (published 3/6/2006; inaugural article).”
+That article from over 17 years ago still draws views almost daily.
+It is still the most viewed article on this website, with over 12,540 views as of yesterday.
+That inaugural entry has garnered 35 comments so far.
+I wrote the article with my sarcastic tongue placed firmly in my cheek.
 Notably, the wiser Merriam-Webster Dictionary now defines “Appalachian” as “a native or resident of the Appalachian mountain area.”
 Seventeen years ago, the definition was “a white native or resident of the Appalachian mountain area.”
-Did my article motivate those folks to remove the word “white?”
+Did my article motivate those folks to remove the word “white”?
 I hope so!

-The other article, written about three years and nine months after the first, revisited the inaugural article.
-It's titled “How to Pronounce 'Appalachian' - Revisited (published 12-12-2009; updated 11-20-2022).”
-The article is my reply to two comments, on the first article.
-You'd have to find and read those comments, in the first article, to understand the revisited article.
-As of 9/12/2023, this article has had over 1,755 views.
+The other article, written about three years and nine months after the first one, revisited the inaugural article.
+It is titled “How to Pronounce 'Appalachian' - Revisited (published 12-12-2009; updated 11-20-2022).”
+That article was my reply to two comments on the first article.
+You would have to find and read those comments in the first article to understand the revisited article.
+As of yesterday, that article had over 1,755 views.

-Those articles include only my written instructions.
+Those two previous entries included only my written comments.
 This article includes the embedded podcast of my verbal guidance.

 Two Other Podcasts

-Before getting to my podcast, I thought that I'd present podcast instructions, from two other folks.
+Before getting to my episode, I have decided to present oral viewpoints from two other sources.
 My comments follow each episode.

-Yesterday, I searched, on Norton Safe Search and Google, by “How to Pronounce 'Appalachian?'”
-Each search provided thousands of results.
-The first result, on both platforms, was: “How to Pronounce Appalachian (2 Correct Ways in American English),” on SpeechModification (YouTube), by Christine Dunbar, 1/27/2022.
+Yesterday, I searched online for “How to Pronounce 'Appalachian'?”
+I saw thousands of results.
+The first that I saw was “How to Pronounce Appalachian (2 Correct Ways in American English),” SpeechModification (YouTube), by Christine Dunbar, 1/27/2022.
 The episode is two minutes and 36 seconds in length.
 Yesterday, it had over 14,480 views, with 35 comments.
 The speaker, in fairness, states that both the hard and soft pronunciations are correct.
-Her opinion is that the soft pronunciation is the most widely used.
+Her opinion is that the soft pronunciation is used most widely.
 (Of course, only the hard pronunciation is correct around here!)
 Interestingly, Christine Dunbar admits that she's from the Midwest!
-Early in the episode, she states, incorrectly, that the Appalachian mountains are only in the Southeast.
-A comment, of two months ago, corrected her error.
-How could a Midwesterner speak with authority, on how folks, in these parts, pronounce “Appalachia?”
-Despite appearing somewhat confused, at the end, Christine Dunbar did a good job, explaining the hard and soft pronunciations.
+Early in the episode, she stated incorrectly that the Appalachian Mountains are only in the southeast.
+A comment from two months ago corrected her error.
+How could a Midwesterner speak with authority about how folks in these parts pronounce “Appalachia”?
+Despite appearing somewhat confused, at the end, Christine Dunbar did a good job explaining the hard and soft pronunciations.

-The second result, on both search platforms, was “How To Pronounce Appalachian,” on pronunciationbook (YouTube), 9/14/2011.
+The second result was “How To Pronounce Appalachian,” pronunciationbook (YouTube), 9/14/2011.
 It's only 10 seconds long.
 Yesterday, it had over 343,165 views and 279 comments.
-The male voice nails the way folks, in these parts, pronounce the word!
-It's short, to the point, and spot on!
+The male voice nails the way folks in these parts pronounce the word!
+It is short, to the point, and spot on!
 I like it.
 It presents only the hard pronunciation.

 My Podcast

 Drum roll, please!
-Are you, dear reader, ready to listen to my podcast presentation, of how folks, in northeast Tennessee, say “Appalachian?”
+Are you, dear reader, ready to listen to my presentation of how folks in northeast Tennessee say “Appalachian”?
 I thought so.

-The episode is five minutes and 22 seconds in length.
-My Irish blarney got a bit long winded, as I spoke extemporaneously.
+The episode is five minutes and 22 seconds long.
+My Irish blarney got a bit long-winded as I spoke extemporaneously.
 If any of y'all know, please explain what a “far tar” is!
-I've climbed several, over the decades.
+Over the decades, I have climbed up several.

 Conclusion

-If you, dear reader, were raised around these parts of northeast Tennessee, then you know how to pronounce “Appalachian.”
-If you've moved away, especially into a Yankee state, don't let those folks make fun of how you pronounce the word!
-Let them pronounce it the way that they do.
-Just keep saying it, the way that it rolls off your tongue naturally!
+If you, dear reader, were raised around these parts of northeast Tennessee, you know how to pronounce “Appalachian.”
+If, however, you have moved away, especially to a Yankee state, don't let those folks make fun of how you pronounce the word!
+Let them pronounce it the way they do.
+Just keep saying it the way the word rolls off your tongue naturally!

-To any interlopers -- who have come into this area, legally or illegally -- pronounce “Appalachian” the way that we do in these parts!
-Don't try to chide us, into saying it the way that you do!
+To all interlopers, especially from northern Appalachia, who have moved into this area, pronounce “Appalachian” the way we do here!
+Don't try to chide us into saying it the way that you do!

-Donnie Laws East Tennessee Outdoors (YouTube) is an Appalachian treasure trove of episodes.
+Donnie Laws: East Tennessee Outdoors (YouTube) is an Appalachian treasure trove of episodes.
 As of today, he has 705 episodes.
 Subscribers number 164,000.
-I highly recommend, as you finish reading this article, that you watch “Appalachia Mountain People Talking and their way of life #Appalachia,” on Donnie Laws East Tennessee Outdoors (YouTube), by Donnie Laws, 2/14/2023.
-It's just over 20 minutes long.
-As of today, it's been viewed over 276 thousand times.
-The episode includes the audio recording of John McCaulley (1880 - 1961), who lived in Cades Cove.
+I highly recommend, as you finish reading this article, that you watch “Appalachia Mountain People Talking and Their Way of Life,” Donnie Laws: East Tennessee Outdoors (YouTube), by Donnie Laws, 2/14/2023.
+It is just over 20 minutes long.
+As of today, it has been viewed over 276 thousand times.
+The episode includes the audio recording of John McCaulley (1880-1961), who lived in Cades Cove.
 Mr. McCaulley and my paternal grandfather were born in the same year.

 No comments: